2. The gospel and the church, 2:1-22

 eiV + acc. "[rises to] become" - [grows] into.
 Expressing direction; the direction of growth is into a holy temple.

-aJgion adj. "a holy [temple]" - "Holy" in the sense of "set apart for a special use."
+aJgion adj. "a holy" - a holy [temple].
+"Holy" in the sense of "set apart for a special use."
 The building is holy because God is present.
 Not "a temple holy in the Lord", but modifying temple, "a holy temple in the Lord."

-en + dat. "in [the Lord]" - in [Lord].
+en + dat. "in" - in [lord].
 Local, sphere.
 The Lord is the sphere in which the temple is realized, "the Lord", given the context, is Christ.

-This building, this house, this community of believers, initially consisted of the remnant of Israel - the apostles and Jewish believers.
+This building, this house, this community of believers, consists of remnant of Israel - Christ himself, and those in Christ, initially the the apostles and Jewish believers.
 The community is now extended to include "you too", ie. Gentile believers.
 Believing Gentiles are included in the new building; they are incorporated into this "holy temple", this "dwelling in which God lives by his Spirit".
 God has always "tabernacled" with his people, and now "through" the Spirit of Christ, he dwells with his gathered people, a people made up of both Jews and Gentiles.

 uJmeiV pro. "you" - Emphatic by use.

-sunoikodomeisqe (sunoikodomew) pres. pas. "are being built together" - Again the present tense indicating ongoing building work and the prefix sun underlining togetherness.
+sunoikodomeisqe (sunoikodomew) pres. pas. "are being built together" - are being joined together.
+Again the present tense indicating ongoing building work and the prefix sun underlining togetherness.
 Passive is probably divine, ie., God is the implied agent.
-Not in the sense of built up spiritually, ie. "encouraged", rather of the building together together of believers in the heavenly assembly.
+Not in the sense of built up spiritually, ie. "encouraged", rather of the building together of believers in the heavenly assembly.
 "You are being built in as a part with all his other people", Barclay.

 eiV + acc. "to become [a dwelling]" - into [a dwelling].
 Possibly here expressing purpose, as NIV - "believers are built together for the purpose of being a place where God dwells", Best.
 Possibly better taken as expressing the direction of the growth, namely, into a dwelling place of God.

 en + dat. "by [the Spirit]" - in [spirit].
 The prepositional phrase en pneumati, "in/by the Spirit", modifies sunoikodomeisqe, "built together", while the preposition itself is probably instrumental, expressing means.
-It is through the active agency of the Spirit that God's people are built together and thus are able to be indwelt by the divine, both the eternal gathering (the temple of the Lord) and the local assembly of worshipping believers, the church.
+It is through the active agency of the Spirit that God's people are built together, and serve as an appropriate dwelling for the divine.
+This dwelling is both the eternal gathering (the temple of the Lord) and the local assembly of worshipping believers, the church.
 Not a "spiritual dwelling for God", REB, but "a dwelling for God through the Spirit", Williams.